Over 156,000 traffic tickets a year are issued answerable to the Bronx Traffic Violation Bureau (TVB).

 Consider just one part of one particular summons–the machinery used to measure speed when a speeding ticket is issued.

-An experienced Bronx traffic ticket attorney knows what the judges are looking and listening for and can help you find these types of omissions, contradictions, and flaws in police officers’ notes or recollections and can use that information to help you win your case.
+An experienced Bronx traffic ticket lawyer knows what the judges are looking and listening for and can help you find these types of omissions, contradictions, and flaws in police officers’ notes or recollections and can use that information to help you win your case.